-Organizational Performance
+2.1 Organizational Performance

 According to Swanson (2001), OP can be seen as a systems ability to yield valued output in the form of effective, efficient goods and services.
 Similarly, researchers like Sink, Tuttle, and Shin (1989), argued that OP as a system multidimensional link between six performance criteria: adequacy, proficiency, quality, development, benefit and efficiency.
-In the other hand, OP can critically be explained as a function of the organization ability to possess, develop, and use physical and goals with an acceptable outlay of a resource while ensuring sustainability over the long term, and good organizational performance always means the work done efficiently and effectively and remains much relevant to the stake holders (Ali, 2011; Moullin, 2007).
-OP is about procedure in which organizational achievement is measured as to the worth it makes and provides to both internal and external users (Antony & Bhattacharyya, 2010).
+In other word, OP can critically be explained as a function of the organization ability to possess, develop, and use physical and goals with an acceptable outlay of a resource while ensuring sustainability over the long term, and good OP always means the work done efficiently and effectively and remains much relevant to the stake holders (Ali, 2011; Moullin, 2007).
+OP is procedure in which organizational achievement is measured as to the worth it makes and provides to both internal and external users (Antony & Bhattacharyya, 2010).
 In the present competition and how it change business environment, OP measurement is essential in assessing the level of organizational success and direction strategy (Bourne et al., 2007).
 Similarly, performance measurement enables organizations to give focus on departments that needs to be improved by assessing the level of work progress in terms of quality, time and cost as well as combining in some areas with higher productivity (Ringim, Razalli, & Hasnan, 2012; Tomlinson, 2011).

-In generally OP used as dependent variables in organizational literature nowdays, and yet, at the same time, it remains one of the most indefinite and essential variables that encountered so much attention from previous researchers (Shook, 2005).
+In generally, OP used as dependent variables in organizational literature nowdays, and yet, at the same time, it remains one of the most indefinite and essential variables that faced so much attention from previous researchers (Shook, 2005).
 That is why researchers as well as practitioners put interest in discovering the determinants of the OP and the machineries through which some variables can influence it positively or negatively (Jing & Avery, 2011).
-Performance is related to effeciency, productivity, and effectiveness in best utilization of resources (Berry, Sweeting, & Goto, 2006; Gleason, Mathur, & Mathur, 2000).
-Many measures used in assessing op for long run survival in the event of competition and globalization.
-Some of the essential indicators used in measuring OP includes; management performance, liquidity, profitability, market share, human resource management, quality of goods and services (Dess & Robinson, 1984) as cited in Ringim et al. (2012).
+Performance is related effeciency, productivity, and effectiveness in the best utilization of resources (Berry, Sweeting, & Goto, 2006; Gleason, Mathur, & Mathur, 2000).
+Many measures used in assessing OP for long run survival in the event of competition and globalization.
+Some of the essential indicators used measuring OP includes; management profitability, performance, liquidity, share, human resource management, quality of goods and services (Dess & Robinson, 1984) as cited in Ringim et al. (2012).
 Others scholars considered measuring OP with effeciency, effectiveness and fairness more particular in public sector organisation (Brewer, 2006; Brewer & Selden, 2000; Hijal-Moghrabi et al., 2015) If the study is empirically validated effeciency, effectiveness and fairness will be use to measure OP as recommended by Brewer and Selden (2000), since the study focus is on public sector organisation.

-HRM practices and OP
+2.2 HRM practices and OP

-Four HRM practices considered to discuss on OP relationship, it comprises, recruitment & selection, compensation, job security and job design respectively.
+Four HRM practices considered to discuss on OP relationship, it comprises, recruitment & selection, compensation system, job design and job security respectively.

-Recruitment & Selection and OP
+2.1.1 Recruitment and Selection and OP